 The center of Manila is home to a sprawling city park that was constructed in honor of José Rizal.
 Rizal Park is just outside Intramuros and it is one of the largest urban parks in all of Asia.
 It boasts a monument to the national hero, and close to the monument is a flagpole that serves as Kilometer Zero Marking in the Philippines.

-San Augustin Church is the only UNESCO World Heritage Site in Manila.
+San Agustin Church was constructed during the Spanish colonial period and is the only UNESCO World Heritage Site in Manila.
 It’s located in the heart of Intramuros, and it’s one of four Baroque churches in the Philippines that are considered UNESCO World Heritage Sites.
 The historic church was built in the 16th century, and it is best known for its detailed frescos and vaulted ceilings.

 The oldest university in Asia is in Manila.
 The University of Santo Tomas was founded in 1611, which makes it the oldest university both in the country and on the continent.
 This is also one of the largest Catholic universities in the world (by enrollment), as well as the largest university in Manila.